Know your Regulator: Texas Department of State and Health Services

 - Through Environmental Surveillance and Toxicology Branch, the division is tasked with the identification of populations which are at risk.
 By using principles of epidemiology, toxicology, and surveillance, the unit develops evidence-based actions.

-- Tracking and researching birth-defects that occur in Texas.
+- Tracking and researching birth defects that occur in Texas.
 The Texas Birth Defects Epidemiology and Surveillance (BSED) Branch is tasked with identifying causes leading to birth defects and developing preventive measures.

-- Texas law requires an existence of a surveilling body that maintains a record of blood lead results, elevated and non-elevated.
-Blood Lead Surveillance Group maintains records of children who are under 15 years of age through Texas Childhood Lead Poisoning Prevention Program, and people who are over 15 years of age are monitored through Adult Blood Lead Epidemiology and Surveillance Program
+- Texas law requires the existence of a surveilling body that maintains a record of blood lead results, elevated and non-elevated.
+Blood Lead Surveillance Group maintains records of children who are under 15 years of age through the Texas Childhood Lead Poisoning Prevention Program, and people who are over 15 years of age are monitored through Adult Blood Lead Epidemiology and Surveillance Program

 - The Immunization Unit works towards increasing vaccine coverage in Texas and raising awareness about vaccine-preventable diseases.